 6. Avoid Negative Self Attack And Build Emotional Resilience

 When dealing with personal attacks, building emotional resilience is an essential ability.
-Start by becoming aware of your emotional responses and developing self-awareness in order to counterattack with grace and elegance.
+Start by becoming aware of your emotional responses and developing self-awareness to counterattack with grace and elegance.

 To maintain composure in the face of difficulty, use skills for emotional control such as deep breathing and mindfulness.
 Confront your negative self-talk and enlist the assistance of reliable people who can offer understanding and validation.